Princeigwe/arca/README.md

 **For Patients**
 - Register onchain as a patient for a profile.
-- Link a maximum od two secondary wallet addresses to a single patient profile.
+- Link a maximum of two secondary wallet addresses to a single patient profile.
 - Designate a medical guardian address to manage records on behalf of underage patients.